mjmeilahn/c-sharp-challenges/README.md

 4. Social Likes - Formats who likes your post on social media.

-5. Unique Display - Takes unique integers from input, converted and stored in a List.
-Infinite loop until user supplies five unique integers.
+5. Five Chances for Stardom - User can only supply five strings, converted to integers and stored in a List.
+The unique integers in the List are displayed back to user.

+6. Infinite Chances for Stardom - User can now supply an infinite number of strings, but must type "quit" to close infinite loop.
+String are then converted to integers and stored in a List.
+The unique integers in the List are displayed back to user.